 Lean protein sources

 I use plain egg whites a lot.
 We buy liquid egg whites in one-liter jugs and eat them as omelets or add them to anything from smoothies to baked goods.

 Chicken breast is my favorite lean protein source.
 It’s a very versatile and filling protein, that can be dressed up however you like.
 It can be baked, grilled, or boiled and is very easy to bring along when you are on the road.
-It’s fairly odorless as well if you hold back on the spices, so if you are self-conscious about eating on the go chicken breast is perfect.
+It’s fairly odorless as well if you hold back on the spices, so if you are self-conscious about eating on the go, chicken breast is perfect.

 I love to use ground turkey breast for stir-fry or burgers.
 Turkey has a stronger, meatier flavor than chicken, so it’s a great substitute for beef in a lot of dishes.

 Less lean protein sources

 Not everybody eats meat, or at least not all of the time, and tofu is a great option.
-It’s relatively easy to work with and, like Tilapia, it doesn’t really taste of anything in itself.
-The good thing is that it will absorb the taste from whatever you mix it with.
+It’s relatively easy to work with and, like white fish, it doesn’t really taste of anything in itself.
+The good thing is that it will absorb the taste of whatever you mix it with.
 If you sear the tofu and add some fish sauce to the pan, you would swear you were eating fish.

 Steak is really tasty and can feel like an indulgent treat, but it’s also a good protein to include in a well-balanced diet.
 I don’t recommend having steak as your main protein for every meal, due to the relatively high calorie and animal fat content, but if you are looking to build some quality muscle, include it a few times per week.

 Salmon is not only delicious, it’s also high in healthy Omega 3 fatty acids, which should be a part of any diet.
-If you are on a very low-calorie diet, it might be hard to fit salmon in your calorie budget, but having salmon (or another fatty fish) at least once per week is definitely advisable.
+If you are on a very low-calorie diet, it might be hard to fit salmon into your calorie budget, but having salmon (or another fatty fish) at least once per week is definitely advisable.